thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * Description of implementation:
         * This statistics activity is implemented by using MPAndroidChart library.
 The Activity reads data from the UserTree (which contains the user's history)
         * The Activity then will process the data and show it as a graphical chart.
+        * The Activity processes data by:
+            * The data is already separated into dates, so for the number of items the Activity only has to flatten it and get the number of items for each date.
+            * For the number of materials, we used a HashMap to separate the items.
+For each material, we have a key for the material, and the value is the count of the items.
     * Image:
     <div style="text-align: center;">
         <img src="media/_examples/screenshot/screenshot_statistic.png" alt="Description of the image" width="20%">